 Data may or may not be the new oil, but trust greases the wheels of customer marketing.
 Without that trust, the relationship between vendor and customer could break down.

 Opportunity then emerges for organisations that seize the moral high ground and promote a data exchange, that respects everyone’s human right to privacy.

-As part of Information Age’s Artificial Intelligence Month, we summarise everything you need to know about the technology on everyone’s minds
+See also: Artificial Intelligence – what CTOs and co need to know – As part of Information Age’s Artificial Intelligence Month, we summarise everything you need to know about the technology on everyone’s minds.